 Another promising area for 2D-IR biofluid diagnostics could be the detection of the low molecular weight content of blood serum.
-It was shown that the structure-specific off-diagonal peak patterns which occur in the 2D-IR spectrum of a molecule due to mode coupling can be used to quantify the presence of small molecules.
-The specific example used glycine as a model peptide, but the method could be extended to other molecules including lipids, nucleic acids and sugars.
-37 For more challenging applications, methods such as those developed to enable the study of fibril formation, described above, in which the main protein content can be depleted to focus on minor components could be used in the future.
-Although there must be a focus on methods that minimise sample handling or prepreparation in order to optimise spectroscopy for diagnostics, which may limit the utility of such methods directly, there will be a broad scope for the use of depleted serum as the authors suggest for studies of biomedical or biophysical phenomena in the most physiologically relevant environment possible.
+It was shown that the structure-specific off-diagonal peak patterns, which occur in the 2D-IR spectrum of a molecule due to mode coupling, can be used to quantify the presence of small molecules.
+The specific example used glycine as a model peptide, but the method could be extended to other molecules, including lipids, nucleic acids, and sugars.
+For more challenging applications, methods such as those developed to enable the study of fibril formation, described above, in which the main protein content can be depleted to focus on minor components could be used in the future.
+Although there must be a focus on methods that minimize sample handling or pre-preparation in order to optimize spectroscopy for diagnostics, which may limit the utility of such methods directly, there will be a broad scope for the use of depleted serum as the authors suggest for studies of biomedical or biophysical phenomena in the most physiologically relevant environment possible.

-Moving away from blood serum towards tissue, there have been a number of studies using 2D-IR to observe the presence of fibrils in cataracts. ^{72, 89-90} To date these have been completed using dried specimens, but the potential for future studies in wet tissue would be an exciting development, especially if used in harness with 2D-IR imaging modalities. ^{91 92} IR imaging has been applied effectively as a hyperspectral tool using FTIR for diagnosis of cancerous tissue, 93 so it will be interesting to judge whether the added information content of a 2D-IR spectrum can provide useful data regarding the proteinaceous content of tissue samples.
+Moving away from blood serum toward tissue, there have been a number of studies using 2D-IR to observe the presence of fibrils in cataracts.
+To date, these have been completed using dried specimens, but the potential for future studies in wet tissue would be an exciting development, especially if used in harness with 2D-IR imaging modalities.
+IR imaging has been applied effectively as a hyperspectral tool using FTIR for the diagnosis of cancerous tissue, so it will be interesting to judge whether the added information content of a 2D-IR spectrum can provide useful data regarding the proteinaceous content of tissue samples.

-Finally, in an application of 2D-IR on in vivo systems other than blood serum, it has been shown that amide I spectroscopy can be used to differentiate species of bacterial spores.
-94 Differences in the amide I bands of Bacillus atrophaeus and B. thuringiensis spores indicated that changes in the protein content of the spore coat may be used as a marker for discrimination.
+Finally, in an application to 2D-IR on in vivo systems other than blood serum, it has been shown that amide I spectroscopy can be used to differentiate species of bacterial spores.
+Differences in the amide I bands of Bacillus atrophaeus and B. thuringiensis spores indicated that changes in the protein content of the spore coat may be used as a marker for discrimination.
 These studies also raise the prospect of using 2D-IR to probe vegetative cells and cells of other organisms in the future.

-Clinical Translation of 2D-IR
+CLINICAL TRANSLATION OF 2D-IR

-In recent years, infrared absorption spectroscopies have increasingly been employed in clinical research settings, with studies on disease diagnostics using biofluids showing great promise.
-95-98 However, there are many challenges to overcome before translation of 2D-IR from the research lab to the clinic can occur.
-In particular, the standardisation of data collection and development of spectral pre-processing is vital to aid comparisons between different spectrometers and to help improve data interpretability.
-Additionally, while 2D-IR spectra can be acquired in under a minute, this leads to large and complex datasets that take significant time to analyse.
-For the realisation of 2D-IR in clinical settings, it would be prudent to learn from processes devised within the IR absorption spectroscopy community and employ multivariate analytical (MVA) techniques to analyse large spectral datasets.
-To achieve this, further efforts in applying statistical analysis combined with predictive modelling will be necessary.
+In recent years, infrared absorption spectroscopies have increasingly been employed in clinical research settings, with studies on disease diagnostics using biofluids showing great promise.93-96

+However, there are many challenges to overcome before the translation of 2D-IR from the research lab to the clinic can occur.
+In particular, the standardization of data collection and development of spectral pre-processing are vital to aid comparisons between different spectrometers and to help improve data interpretability.
+Additionally, while 2D-IR spectra can be acquired in under a minute, this leads to large and complex datasets that take significant time to analyze.
+For the realization of 2D-IR in clinical settings, it would be prudent to learn from processes devised within the IR absorption spectroscopy community and employ multivariate analytical (MVA) techniques to analyze large spectral datasets.
+To achieve this, further efforts in applying statistical analysis combined with predictive modeling will be necessary.
 This will require the generation of large spectral libraries and patient data banks to train machine learning algorithms to diagnose particular diseases, but the spectrometer technology has now developed to such a position as to make such datasets viable in the short term.